Read time: 4 minutes

 Check the errors logs in Exchange Server

-When you start to get the Exception error, you can check the Exchange Server logs to find when did the error start to create problems.
+When you start to get the Exception error, you can check the Exchange Server logs to find when the error started to create problems.

 Check the database with the affected mailbox